 Šmartno is still a secret, but is easily one of the most beautiful places in Slovenia that you can visit.
 This tiny fortified hilltop town overlooking the Italian border, in the Gorica wine region, is full of beautiful alleyways to wander down, cozy cafes to get 1 euro wine at, and atmospheric doors.
 Despite its beauty, we were one of the few tourists in this tiny village.
 If you’re looking for a cute Slovenian city that feels magical, this is it.

-This lovely city is the perfect jumping off point for adventure travel in Western Slovenia.
+This lovely city is the perfect jumping-off point for adventure travel in Western Slovenia.
 It is an easy drive to Triglav National Park for a day of hiking, a nice mountain biking adventure in the area, and only 15 minutes from Tolmin Gorges (a gorgeous nearby park with gorges carved out by the Soca river with incredible views).
 Kobarid is very reasonable to stay in and calm.
-It's pretty small, but there's quite a few beautiful blocks with cute houses!
+It’s pretty small, but there are quite a few beautiful blocks with cute houses!

 We spent one week staying on the outskirts of Mojstrana, and already have tentative plans to go back next summer!
 This tiny town in Slovenia is nestled right up against Triglav National Park, making it the perfect place to access stunning trails.

 The town itself is adorable and quiet, complete with a delicious pizzeria recommended by our Airbnb hosts.
 The real charm, though, is the access to the surrounding nature: it’s impossible not to fall in love with the dramatic peaks, nearby waterfalls, or colorful Soca River.

 If you’re looking to expand your horizons even more, Mojstrana is roughly an hour’s drive from well-known locations such as Lake Bled and Vintgar Gorge. – Kate @ Our Escape Clause